Connect with us

 CANDON, Ilocos Sur – Much has been said about how the current Alas Pilipinas roster came together amid a turbulent backdrop in Philippine volleyball.

-The Philippine National Volleyball Federation has come under heavy scrutiny amid deepening governance issues, with several key players opting to decline national team duty, forcing the federation to assemble a hastily formed roster built around veteran PVL players and up-and-coming talents from the UAAP.
+The Philippine National Volleyball Federation has come under heavy scrutiny amid deepening governance issues.
+Several key players also declined national team duty, forcing the federation to assemble a hastily-formed roster built around veteran PVL players and up-and-coming talents from the UAAP.

 For team captain Alyssa Valdez, however, the focus inside the national team camp has remained straightforward: the work on the court, the effort put in every day, and the commitment of every player to represent the country amid the noise from outside.

-For that, she said she couldn’t be prouder of the squad, which has continued to stay united and committed despite the challenges surrounding the program.
+For that, she said she couldn’t feel prouder of the squad, which has continued to stay united and committed despite the challenges surrounding the program.

 “Despite all the things that’s happening everywhere, despite the noise, and we’re just very, very happy.”